How much healthcare will our population need in five, ten, 20 years’ time?

 User testing

-We are grateful to the following people for reviewing and providing helpful feedback on a beta version of the app: Matthew Eves, Derbyshire Community Health Services NHS Foundation Trust, Ivan Dale, NHS Midlands and Lancashire, Tracey Genus, Health Innovation East Midlands, Helen Harvey, Shropshire Council, Gabriel Hobro, NHS England, Julie Pugh, Shropshire Council, Helena Robinson, Countess of Chester Hospital NHS Foundation Trust, Dr Chenyu Shang, NHS Northamptonshire ICB, Emma Smith, Shropshire Council, Emma Washbrook, NHS Midlands and Lancashire, Justin Wiltshire, Strategy Unit.
+We are grateful to the following people for providing helpful feedback on a beta version of the app: Ivan Dale, NHS Midlands and Lancashire, Matthew Eves, Derbyshire Community Health Services NHS Foundation Trust, Tracey Genus, Health Innovation East Midlands, Helen Harvey, Shropshire Council, Gabriel Hobro, NHS England, Julie Pugh, Shropshire Council, Helena Robinson, Countess of Chester Hospital NHS Foundation Trust, Dr Chenyu Shang, NHS Northamptonshire ICB, Emma Smith, Shropshire Council, Emma Washbrook, NHS Midlands and Lancashire, Justine Wiltshire, Strategy Unit.

 Attribution

 The animated population pyramid was inspired by an interactive data visualisation published by the Federal Statistical Office of Germany.
 Many national statistical agencies publish animated pyramids, but the design and implentation by the Statistisches Bundesamt is by some distance the best I have come across.
-We adapted the original source code to fit our needs; this included a major refactoring of the code ...
+We adapted the original source code to fit our needs; this included a complete re-engineering of the code based on a much newer modular version of D3.